Masonry repair for cracked, spalled or damaged brick and stonework

 -

-Lime mortar repointing for older or heritage masonry
+Lime mortar repointing for older or heritage properties

 Frequently asked questions